 Fall of the PZ Dingač: Sad story with a bright side

-Since the vineyards were once accessible only by crossing over the hill that divided steep Dingač positions and the village of Potomje, donkeys played crucial role in farming this area.
+Since the vineyards were once accessible only by crossing over the hill that divided steep Dingač positions and the village of Potomje, donkeys played a crucial role in farming this area.
 Growing grapes and harvesting, before the tunnel was dug up, were impossible without the help of donkeys and horses.

 The Dingač will never lose its position and reputation on the market.
 Recognizable in our eyes and looked for when we are in search of that special red wine, the offer has never been wider.
 In our webshop, we offer around 10 Dingač red wines and looking forward in presenting you new and noteworthy producers from this area.
 We are sure that with the fall down of the PZ Dingač cooperative only means we will have some new and independent producers on the market, worth exploring.